Neha/designsystem101/README.md

 product owner, UX Writer, tester etc. this guide have something for everyone.

 # Why this guide?
 From last few Months I am working on Design System at my workplace.
 There were challenges and lot of learnings too.
 I was sharing my experience on social media about it.Many people showed their interest in it.
 Hence, I have documented my learnings on the Design System.

 ## Key Terms:
 - Presentational and Functional Components
 - Open and close components or Flexible or non-flexible components
 - Namespacing - CSS and React
 - Performance Metrics
-- Your DS's terminology guide
+- Your Design System's terminology guide
-- Your DS's rules and scopes
+- Your Design System's rules and scopes
 - 360 degree consistancy (from style to documentation)

-## Agenda
+## TOC:
 - What is Design System?
 - Why you need a Design System?
-- Why to and not to use available Design System?
+- Why to and not to use 3rd party Design System?
 - How to Start?
-- How to define the scope of the Design System.
+- How to define the scope of the Design System
-- Role of team members in Design System.
+- Role of team members in Design System
 - Pre Design System guide for the team
-- Post Design system
+- Post Design system:
      - Release plans
      - Maintaince
      - Evangelism (Community Building)